NickHeap2/vscode-ant/README.md

 * `ant.buildAutoFile`: comma separated list of file names to load auto targets from.
 Default is build.auto.
 * `ant.initialiseCommandOnWin32`: command to call when new output console is initialised on win32 platform.
 * `ant.initialiseCommandOnLinux`: command to call when new output console is initialised on linux platform.
+* `ant.useAntForParsing`: Use ant command line to parse the build file.
+If set to false then an internal parser is used instead which is comparatively limited.

 The extension will use the built in version of Ant which includes a windows colour library if you don't configure the ant.executable or ant.home settings.